The relationship between hip strength and running injuries – the latest research

 What you can do to improve hip strength

 Fortunately, it’s pretty easy to strengthen your hip abductors and external rotators.
-The three most common exercises prescribed are the side leg lift, the “clam” leg lift, and the back bridge, illustrated below:
+The three most common exercises prescribed are the side leg lift, the “clam” leg lift, and the lateral band walk, illustrated below: Side Leg Lift

 Most rehab protocols call for these hip exercises to be done on a daily basis for one to three sets of 15 to 30 repeats—usually building up over time as your strength increases.

-While there’s no evidence that traditional “core” exercises are bad for you, a routine of crunches, planks, and back extensions is neglecting a very important part of your core: your hip muscles.
+While there’s no evidence that traditional “core” exercises are bad for you, a routine of crunches, planks, and back extensions neglects a very important part of your core: your hip muscles.
 These muscle weakness problems seem as relevant for high-level athletes as they do for recreational runners.
+Here are our 5 Hip Strengthening Exercises for runners.
 Research has shown a strong connection between weak hip abductors & external rotators and various leg problems.
-Though we’re still waiting for the prospective studies that might show a preventative effect, it’s a good bet that they’ll be in agreement with the studies we looked at today.
+Although we are still waiting for the prospective studies that might show a preventative effect, it’s a good bet that they will be in agreement with the studies we looked at today.
 Until then, do your best to make ‘leg lifts’ as ubiquitous for runners as ‘crunches’ are for fitness buffs!

 References